jedcrandall/jedcrandall.github.com/courses/cse539spring2023/syllabus.md

   opened the PDF and looked at it.
 - Participation...
 5/5 if you made at least one substantive comment in class or in the online discussion (both is okay), 3/5 if you followed the discussion (e.g., reading it or listening to it) online or in class, 1/5 if you at least showed up to class or opened the discussion board.

+Note that the paper discussions will be available over Zoom, so you can attend them remotely but you must do so LIVE.

 Final letter grades are based on the following scale where x is the percentage: 97.0 <= x <= 100.0 is an A+, 93.0 <= x < 97.0 is an A, 90.0 <= x < 93.0 is an A-, 87.0 <= x < 90.0 is an B+, 83.0 <= x < 87.0 is an B, 80.0 <= x < 83.0 is an B-, 77.0 <= x < 80.0 is an C+, 73.0 <= x < 77.0 is an C, 70.0 <= x < 73.0 is an C-, 60.0 <= x < 70.0 is D, and x < 60.0 is an E.

 There is no textbook for the course, neither required nor recommended.
 All